Ottoman submarine Abdül Hamid: History

 Barrow Shipyard built two steam-engine powered boats, designed by Swedish industrialist and arms dealer Thorsten Nordenfelt.
 These were ultimately sold to the Ottoman Empire and Russia.
 The submarine for Russia never reached her customer, foundering on the Jutland (Danish) coast on her delivery voyage.

-Abdül Hamid was dismantled for delivery by ship and re-assembled at the Taşkızak Naval Shipyard (Taşkızak Tersanesi) along the Golden Horn in Constantinople under the supervision of its English designer, George William Garrett.
+Abdül Hamid was dismantled for delivery by ship and re-assembled at the Taşkızak Naval Shipyard (Taşkızak Tersanesi) along the Golden Horn in Istanbul under the supervision of its English designer, George William Garrett.
 Another boat of Nordenfelt class, Abdül Mecid, was built at the same time and later delivered to the Ottoman Navy.

 Abdül Hamid was first launched on September 6, 1886 in front of many international dignitaries lined along the Golden Horn.
 Initial diving tests were carried out on 5 February 1887.
 Three dives were attempted successfully, 20 seconds each, with only the hemispherical navigator cockpit remaining above the water.
 On another test run in early 1888, the submarine was able to navigate through the strong currents around the Seraglio Point, making up to 10 knots of speed, and successfully sank an old target ship with a single torpedo.
 After more tests and trial at Izmit naval base, they officially joined the Ottoman Navy in a flag ceremony on 24 March 1888.